 Balance Sheet for Kinder Jemens in Not e.V. – The year 2022 in retrospect

-Amongst the weakest of those suffering are children, who are particularly close to our hearts.
-That is why we are active in Yemen and are trying to help where we can.
-In the following, we would like to take note of what Kinder Jemens in Not e.V. was able to achieve in 2021 thanks to your help.
+As the most vulnerable among those affected, children hold a special place in our hearts and yours.
+This is why we are actively involved in Yemen, striving to provide assistance wherever possible.
+In the following report, we would like to assess what Kinder Jemens in Not e.V. was able to achieve in 2022, thanks to your generous support.

 1. The fight against malnutrition in children